aditya-jagdev/Extracting-the-Grand-Total-amount-from-a-receipt/README.md

 ## Current Pitfalls and future scope
 * The Tesseract OCR API fails to distinguish between 6 and &.
 This leads to many entries such as '$1.00' to be misinterpreted as '61.00'.
-* Image alignment and cropping can be improved using CNNs to minimize errors while passing the images for OCR.
+* A CNN model for NLP may prove useful in correcting the final values.
+The idea is that it will capture the neighbouring data points and detect anomalies ($1 as 61).
-* A CNN model may prove useful in correcting the final values.
-The idea is that it will capture the neighbouring data points and detect outliers ($1 as 61).
+* Image alignment and cropping can be carried before passing the images to the API to further reduce errors.